Twitter’s new strategy to fight climate lies: Give users accurate information first

 Corporate interests have sought to discredit climate science for decades, employing a variety of means to politicize the subject and undermine efforts to limit emissions, according to a 2015 report from the Union of Concerned Scientists.

-Social media platforms like Twitter and Facebook — which reach hundreds of millions of users a day — present a massive target for climate change deniers.
-A 2021 study by researchers from New York University and Brown University concluded that suspected bot accounts were responsible for about 25 percent of climate-related tweets in January 2017, before and after then-President Trump withdrew the United States from the Paris Climate Accord.
+Social media platforms such as Twitter and Facebook — which reach hundreds of millions of users a day — present a massive target for climate change deniers.
+A 2021 study by researchers from New York University and Brown University concluded that suspected bot accounts were responsible for about 25 percent of climate-related tweets in June 2017, before and after a newly inaugurated President Donald Trump announced plans to withdraw the United States from the Paris Climate Accord.
 The study examined 6.8 million tweets.

 Some companies have moved to contain their reach.
-Last month, Google subsidiary YouTube rolled out a policy designed to prevent people from making money off content that denies climate change.
+Last month, YouTube, a Google subsidiary, rolled out a policy designed to prevent people from making money off content that denies climate change.

 Facebook, like Twitter, is highlighting accurate posts and building information hubs.
 In late September, the platform kicked off a glossy video campaign to elevate information put out by climate activists.
 It also added to a company-branded Climate Science Center designed to give users a centralized source for accurate information on climate change.
+In some cases, the company has added information labels to posts that redirect people to the Center.

-Facebook also announced a $1 million investment in a new grant program, administered by the International Fact Checking Network, to support organizations working to combat climate misinformation.
+Facebook also announced a $1 million investment in a new grant program, administered by the International Fact-Checking Network, to support organizations working to combat climate misinformation.

 “We’re taking steps to make sure people have access to reliable information while reducing climate misinformation, even as it makes up a small amount of the overall climate content on our apps,” according to a Sept.
 16 blog post from the company now known as Meta.

+The name change comes as Facebook is mired in controversy amid allegations it privately and meticulously tracked real-world harms exacerbated by its platforms and exposed vulnerable communities to a cocktail of dangerous content.
+A whistleblower last month turned over tens of thousands of internal company documents to Congress and the U.S. Securities and Exchange Commission.

-Twitter’s announcement Monday made pointed references to “climate change realities” and a commitment to “keep pace with the urgency of the climate crisis.”
+Twitter’s announcement Monday made pointed references to “climate change and global warming realities” and a commitment to “keep pace with the urgency of the climate crisis.”

-Its terms of service prohibit several forms of so-called “platform manipulation,” but to do not specifically prohibit people from spreading falsehoods on the subject.
+Its terms of service prohibit several forms of “platform manipulation,” but do not specifically prohibit people from spreading falsehoods on the subject.

 Twitter’s rules bar people from using the app “in a manner intended to artificially amplify or suppress information or engage in behavior that manipulates or disrupts people’s experience on Twitter.”
-That includes “commercially-motivated spam,” using fake accounts to influence conversations, or “coordinated harmful activity” such as encouraging violence.
+That includes “commercially-motivated spam,” using fake accounts to influence conversations and or “coordinated harmful activity,” such as encouraging violence.

 Busby, the Twitter spokeswoman, did not respond to questions about whether climate misinformation had ever triggered a platform violation on the basis of platform manipulation.